cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 # Transactions

 Transactions are objects created by end-users to trigger state changes in the application.
-They are comprised of metadata that defines a context and one or more `sdk.Msg` that trigger state changes within a module through the module’s Protobuf message service.
+They are comprised of metadata that defines a context and one or more `sdk.Msg`s that trigger state changes within a module through the module’s Protobuf message service.

 ## Transaction Process, End-user